 As with any employment, it is important to make sure all legal requirements are accounted for.
-Employees must decide how they will define the work relationship.
-Some companies prefer to hire seasonal employees as independent contractors while others prefer labeling it as standard employment.
+Employees must decide how they will define the working relationship.
+Some companies prefer to hire seasonal employees as independent contractors while others prefer labelling it as standard employment.

 While there aren’t many significant differences, the filing process will differ.
 Furthermore, businesses should be aware of their state’s employment requirements such as minimum wage and full-time work.